Kaisarion/Kaisarion/README.md

 If you need a starter Discord Bot, I suggest my project [Quantum](https://github.com/beasleeps/quantumbot).

-> I'm currently working on the Amour Rewrite, coded in Discord.js with the Swift Framework.
+> I'm currently working on the Amour Rewrite, coded in Discord.js & Typescript.

 ## Contact